Getting Content into Canvas

 Option 1: Use the Archive Site (Auto-Migrated Copy of Sakai Course)

-All University Registrar courses taught using Sakai in 2022 and 2023 were migrated into Canvas, copied by migration partner K16.
+All University Registrar courses taught using Sakai in 2022, 2023, and Spring 2024 were migrated into Canvas, copied by migration partner K16.
 Instructors can use the steps below to re-use that archived content by copying it into their official Canvas courses.

 If you are the instructor of record for a Registrar course in the current semester, a blank course has been automatically created for you in Canvas.
 If you have both a Sakai Archive and a blank course site in Canvas, you may import content from your Archive into your official course.